Scifabric/pybossa.js/doc/library.rst

     };
   );

-We recommend to read the `PyBossa tutorial <http://docs.pybossa.com/en/latest/user/create-application-tutorial.html>`_ as we explain step by step how to create an application.
+We recommend to read the `PyBossa tutorial <http://docs.pybossa.com/en/latest/user/create-application-tutorial.html>`_ as we explain step by step how to create a project.

 4. Setting a different end point
 --------------------------------